 1.1 The Council has had a Confidential Reporting Code for approximately eight years.
 It was last reviewed in early 2006.
-At a recent meeting of the Committee a request was made for a report on the Code to be presented to a future meeting.
+At a recent meeting of the Audit Committee a request was made for a report on the Code to be presented to a future meeting.
+This report largely reproduces the report to Audit Committee.
+As can be seen from the Code, I am asked in any case to report to the Standards Committee yearly on the Code.